Skip to contents

 marginaleffects support

 Given our model used a nonlinear link function (log link in this example), it can still be difficult to fully understand what relationship our model is estimating between a predictor and the response.
 Fortunately, the marginaleffects package makes this relatively straightforward.
 Objects of class mvgam can be used with marginaleffects to inspect contrasts, scenario-based predictions, conditional and marginal effects, all on the outcome scale.
-Here we will use the plot_predictions function from marginaleffects to inspect the conditional effect of ndvi (use ?plot_predictions for guidance on how to modify these plots):
+Like brms, mvgam has the simple conditional_effects function to make quick and informative plots for main effects, which rely on marginaleffects support.
+This will likely be your go-to function for quickly understanding patterns from fitted mvgam models

 Adding predictors as smooths